Skip to content

 • Inaccurate voicemail and call transcripts

-• No international texting on base plan
+• No international texting on the base plan

 Dialpad is a cloud-based VoIP phone service that offers multiple AI-powered calling features.
-The most unique is AI speech coaching, although it also offers post-call summaries and AI-powered voicemail transcriptions (which users say are inaccurate without a Company Dictionary).
+The most unique is AI speech coaching, although it also offers post-call summaries and AI-powered voicemail transcriptions (which users say are inaccurate without creating a Company Dictionary).

 But while Dialpad advertises AI features on every plan, its essential features require businesses to upgrade to higher-tier plans.

-On the base Dialpad plan, you can’t:
+On Dialpad’s base plan, you can’t:

 • Access integrations with popular business apps like Slack or Zapier